tecnico-distsys/stepframework/src_extra/trip-planner-v-readmes/readme_tp1.txt

 - create the default databases on the localhost's mysql server with the configured username and password access, or;

-- change in the build.properties files the database information (flight/build.properties and mediator/build.properties).
+- change in the hibernate.cfg.xml and dbunit.properties files the database information (flight-ws/src/hibernate.cfg.xml, flight-ws/tests/dbunit.properties, and
+   mediator-web/src/hibernate.cfg.xml, mediator-web/src/dbunit.properties).

 Note: after making changes to the configuration propertied you should rebuild you applications to ensure that the new values have been correctly propagated to the packed jars. ("ant clean build" at the top level ensures that)

-After the database locations are configured, we need to create the tables and populate them with some data.
+After the database locations are configured, we need to create the databases.

 To create the tables execute at the top level:

-$ ant generate-all-db-schemas
+$ ant hibernatetool

 When executing creating the tables for the first time, some errors like the following may appear: